 What is the timeline after I submit my complete application?

 Our application mailbox is checked once a week for applications, which then go to our jury for review.
 Upon ISCP receiving your application, you will receive an email informing you that your application is complete and ready for review or if it is necessary to resend any materials.
 Once complete, the application is then reviewed by our jury; this process may take up to two months.
-If selected for an ISCP residency, our Program Coordinator, Alexandra Friedman will work with you and your sponsor to find a time and a studio space for you at ISCP.
+If selected for an ISCP residency, our Program Coordinator, Darlyn Villalona will work with you and your sponsor to find a time and a studio space for you at ISCP.